-The prevalence of suboptimal vitamin D status in children with IBD has been the focus of a few studies (108,116).
-When a cutoff level of 15 ng/mL is used, suboptimal vitamin D status has been reported in 16% to 34% of children with IBD.
-Vitamin D levels were found to be lower in children with IBD than in their healthy peers (117).
+The prevalence of suboptimal vitamin D status in children with IBD has been the focus of a few studies .
+When a cut-off level of 15 ng/mL is used, suboptimal vitamin D status has been reported among 16% to 34% of children with IBD.
+Vitamin D levels were found to be lower in children with IBD than in their healthy peers .
 Malabsorption and protein-losing enteropathy secondary to intestinal inflammation, decreased exposure to sunlight, and decreased vitamin D intake are potential mechanisms of hypovitaminosis D in children with IBD.
-Indeed, in addition to dark skin complexion and winter season (vitamin D is not made through cutaneous synthesis in northern latitudes [32°N] from November through February (118)), other disease-specific risk factors were identified in children with IBD.
-These were upper gastrointestinal system involvement (in children with CD), more severe disease, early stage of the disease, low albumin level, and lower BMI and weight z score (26,27,108,116).
+Indeed, in addition to dark skin complexion and winter season (vitamin D is not made through cutaneous synthesis in northern latitudes (32 degrees N) from November through February ), other disease-specific risk factors were identified in children with IBD.
+These were: upper gastrointestinal system (UGI) involvement (in children with CD), more severe disease, and early stage of the disease, low albumin level, lower BMI and weight Z-score 10827, 11626.